dazinator/Dazinator.Extensions/src/Pipelines/README.md

 - Orchestrate complex business processes, or processing flows, including batch processing flows

 ## Quick Start
-Think of this as configuring a middleware pipeline like in ASP.NET Core, but for any processing scenario, with added support for branching and parallel execution.
+Think of this as building a middleware pipeline like in ASP.NET Core, but here we are building a general purpose processing pipeline not coupled to web requests.
+There is added support for things such as branching and parallel execution, and more features discussed below.

 ```csharp
 var builder = new PipelineBuilder()